jchironna/ctjc/README.md

-# ctjc
-website templates / project
+website templates / lkndrive.com code repository

 Copyright information for the templates can't be altered/removed unless purchased.
 Visit them for more information.